nikitavoloboev/data/docs/social-networks/social-networks.md

 [How to run a small social network site for your friends](https://runyourown.social/) is a neat guide.

-Many companies put business over human values but [Meta/FB is the worst of it all](https://twitter.com/Erfan_khosravi/status/1572837240367370240).
-It's actually sickening how bad some humans with power can get.
-Will never develop anything for their platforms and hope their VR experiments with Oculus get fully copied and perfected by likes of Apple or some other company with sane values.
+Many companies put business over human values but [Meta seems to the worst of it all](https://twitter.com/Erfan_khosravi/status/1572837240367370240).
+It's hard to really appreciate just how much power centralizing communication on a whim of some individual or group of people is.
+It has to be [[decentralized](../networking/decentralization.md)] and be more akin to [Mastodon](mastodon.md) where each instance has its own rules and pays for its own compute.
+You can [federate](../networking/activitypub.md) with any server you like and can't be blocked out of a service with all the history deleted just on a whim.

+With [Twitter](../tools/twitter.md) being bought out, it's even more imperative this shift happens sooner than later even though I do enjoy Twitter as a service for its UX and the people using it.

-I think what Twitter is doing with [Bluesky](https://twitter.com/bluesky) is pretty neat and hope it succeeds.
+I think what Twitter is doing with [Bluesky](https://twitter.com/bluesky) is pretty neat and hope it succeeds too.

 ## Notes